Sirosky/AniTag/README.md

 - [u/willnationsdev](https://reddit.com/user/willnationsdev) for providing invaluable assistance throughout the six months of development.
 Helped me overcome several crucial stages in the development of AniTag.
 - [u/whietfegeet](https://old.reddit.com/user/whietfegeet) AKA Fatorias AKA Apple for alpha testing and severing as impromptu QA.
+- [u/leanderish](reddit.com/user/leanderish) for his screen resolution management script
 - FFMPEG & 7Zip for their wonderful software
+- ... and of course, the contributors and developers of Godot for making this all possible.

 ## Quick Start Guide